kittytree/bst-implementation/README.md

 # bst-implementation

-Practicing on this then will do red/black if I feel the need to practice rust more before a real project.
+Practicing on this to learn Rust.

 Focusing on this then will worry aobut red/black, need to figure out lifetime on rust before I can continue red/black.
 Also thought seperating the two will be best to make it clean.